ibbybuilds/metaestetics-mobile-hiring-test/CHALLENGE.md

 - If something is ambiguous, make a reasonable decision and document it
 - Performance matters - don't just make it work, make it work well

+**Important:** This test uses mock APIs instead of Firebase/Firestore.
+In production, we use Firebase Authentication and Firestore.
+The mock service simulates async operations, delays, and errors - treat it like a real backend.
+The patterns you use (error handling, loading states, async/await) should match what you'd use with real Firebase/Firestore.

 Good luck.
 Show us what you can build.